wp-plugins/external-video-for-everybody/readme.txt

 == Upgrade Notice ==

+= 0.6 =
+This update adds an option for omitting the poster attribute from the video tag.
+Omitting the poster attribute is currently required for playback on iPads.
+This update also adds experimental support for links to external media that require a query string after the file name.

 = 0.5 =
 A small but important change to the code brings the plugin up to date with the official version 0.3.3 of Video for Everybody.
 The update is critical for playback on iPads.